darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 <strong>If you are not logging in to your site via HTTPS they you are handing out your
-password to anyone on the same network as you.</strong> If any of your users access via a public wifi this should be a concern.
+password to anyone on the same network as you.</strong> If any of your users access the site via a public wifi this should be a concern.
 It's easy to pick up unencrypted network traffic with applications like Wireshark or a WiFi Pineapple.

 <strong>Probably the biggest issue I am seeing today is the lack of SSL in the Drupal